If it’s a tropical dessert you’re looking for, then this mango tart is a sure thing. I mean isn’t she beautiful?!

 What is pâté sucrée?

 Pâté sucrée is the French term for a particular style of sweet shortcrust pastry.
-Rather than having flaky layers like the shortcrust pastry I normally use, this pastry is almost cookie-like in texture and slightly sweeter.
+This pastry is almost cookie-like in texture and slightly sweet.
 It’s also incredibly delicious and can literally be made into cookies.

 The custard filling